 Technology increasingly touches on and influences ways we connect, communicate and manage our lives.
-Common hashtags on social media like ‘#ICT4D’ and ‘#M4D’champion collective, tech-driven approaches to improve humanitarian action and development outcomes.
+Common Hashtags on social media - ‘#ICT4D’ and ‘#M4D’ - champion collective, tech-driven approaches to improve humanitarian action and development outcomes.

-We're looking more broadly to technology to lower barriers to people's’ participation in the design and delivery of humanitarian systems and services.
-Our membership is unique in bringing together diverse actors in and outside the humanitarian sector to tackle unfolding challenges and ensure disaster-affected communities have the means to regain greater control over their lives.
+We're looking more broadly to technology to lower barriers to people's’ participation in the design and delivery of humanitarian assistance.
+Our membership is unique in bringing together diverse actors in and outside the humanitarian sector to tackle unfolding challenges and ensure disaster-affected communities have a role in shaping relief efforts.

 Contact: Hannah Murphy, Communication and Community Engagement Advisor, Innovation and Technology Programmes